VictorGoic0/SpendSense/memory-bank/progress.md

 - **Auditability**: Target 100% (all recommendations have decision traces)

 ## Next Milestone
-**PR #5 Completion**: Data ingestion endpoint implemented, synthetic data loaded into database, ready for feature detection pipeline
+**PR #6 Completion**: Feature detection service implemented for subscription signals, ready for savings signals and persona assignment